ASABE WAZIRI JUSTICE ADVOCACY INITIATIVE

 (b) he knows to be false, for the purpose of causing annoyance, inconvenience danger, obstruction, insult, injury, criminal intimidation, enmity, hatred, ill will or needless anxiety to another causes such a message to be sent; commits an offence under this Act and shall be liable on conviction to a fine of not more than N7,000,000.00 or imprisonment for a term of not more than 3 years or to both such fine and imprisonment”

 This provision is commendable as it has now criminalized any attempt to maliciously disparage a person’s character on the internet.
-It therefore calls for caution, especially among our young population, active social media platforms, who often for he fun or thrill of trends, engage in defamatory statements against other users of the internet.
+It therefore calls for caution, especially among our young population, active social media platforms, who often for he fun or thrill of trends, engage in defamatory statements against other internet users.

-A question then arises, and is to the effect that in a case of online defamation, which from our earlier explanation can occur anywhere and anytime, which Court has jurisdiction to hear the suit, if any?
-This question is important because in law, jurisdiction goes to the root of a case.
+A pertinent question arises: In a case of online defamation in Nigeria, which can occur anywhere and anytime, which Court has jurisdiction to hear the suit, if any?
+This question is crucial because, in law, jurisdiction goes to the root of a case.
 Where a court acts without jurisdiction, no matter the justice done, it will amount to a nullity.
 For an online publication to become actionable, the following factors must co-exist simultaneously, that is:

 1. The online defamatory statement must be a lie.